TheOdinProject/curriculum/foundations/installations/installations.md

 #### Option 3 - Shutting down from outside the VM

 The last way to accomplish this goal of safely shutting down is by using the VM interface.
-Clicking on the File tab and hitting the close button (which also has a Power Icon) will bring up a popup titled "Close Virtual Machine".
-This popup asks if you want to "Save the machine state", "Send the shutdown signal", or "Power off the machine".
+Clicking on the File tab and hitting the close button (which also has a Power Icon) will bring up a popup titled **Close Virtual Machine**.
+This popup asks if you want to **Save the machine state**, **Send the shutdown signal**, or **Power off the machine**.

 ![VM File Menu](https://cdn.statically.io/gh/TheOdinProject/curriculum/9ec5047b3ffdbd4ef4ecc609fb4f52f9b188830f/foundations/installations/prerequisites/imgs/VM_03.png)